NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 ## 1. Requirements

-Before developing poly chain, you have to be well prepared with the listed three prerequisites.
+Before developing poly chain, you have to be prepared with the listed three **prerequisites**.

 ### 1.1 Make sure the new chain supports Light Client Verification